Approximating Discrimination Within Models When Faced With Several Non-Binary Sensitive Attributes

-For one single sensitive attribute, we can see from Figure~\ref{fig:sen_att,sing} that $\newfist^\text{avg}$ is highly correlated with recall/sensitivity and $\mathrm{f}_1$ score.
-Besides, even $\newfist^\text{avg}$ only describes the extra bias, its correlation with $\Delta($performance$)$ is still close to that of DR (and sometimes DP), which means \ppsdisabbr{} can capture the bias within classifiers indeed and that \ppsdisabbr{} captures it more finely than our previous work \cite{bian2024does}.
+For one single SA, we can see from Fig.~\ref{fig:sen_att,sing} that: even $\newfist^\text{avg}$ only describes the extra bias, its correlation with $\Delta($performance$)$ is still close to that of DR (and sometimes DP), which means \ppsdisabbr{} can capture the bias within classifiers indeed and that \ppsdisabbr{} captures it more finely than our previous work \cite{bian2024does}.
 Moreover, $\newfist^\text{avg}$ shows higher correlation with $\Delta($performance$)$ than $\newfist$ in most cases, which means $\newfist^\text{avg}$ may capture the extra bias level of classifiers better than $\newfist$ in practice.